ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 ### Analytics triggers

 Partial support for analytics is included through the initial host page via two separate events.
-These are triggered by `<amp-next-page>` triggers and you can track them in your [amp-analytics](https://amp.dev/documentation/components/amp-analytics) config:
+These are triggered by `<amp-next-page>` and you can track them in your [amp-analytics](https://amp.dev/documentation/components/amp-analytics) config:

 | Event                  | Fired when                                               |
 | ---------------------- | -------------------------------------------------------- |